Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_DNA_RNA_Ion_ligand/README.md

     This example can be found in the [docs/examples/Protein_DNA_RNA_Ion_ligand][6] directory in the repository folder

 !!! danger
-    This system was also used to show the usage of `forcefields` variable in [Binding free energy calculations with complex receptors][8] example.
+    This system was also used to show the usage of `forcefields` variable in [Binding free energy calculations in multicomponent systems][8] example.
 Keep in mind that this example will be removed in version 1.5.0.

 ## Requirements
 !!! danger